NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 later analysis.
 - an `opencl` object is instantiated.
 Later on, the initialisation of this object will be responsible of setting up the OpenCL framework for the computation.
-- an array of `queue` objects is instantiated.
-It has to have at least one element.
+- a `shader` object is instantiated.
+- a `queue` objects is instantiated.
 The queue is the OpenCL mechanism for scheduling the execution the kernels.
-- an array of `kernel` objects is instantiated.
-It has to have at least one element.
+- one or more `kernel` objects are instantiated.
 Each kernel contains the routines, written in the OpenCL language, the user developed in order to solve the mathematical problem of interest.